mbcarbonetto/qiime2-session/Hands-on.md

 You can do the same analysis for every distance matrix.

+Note: **PERMANOVA** is the default groups significance test, it tests whether the distances between samples within the same group are more similar to each other than distances to samples on other group.
+The null hypothesis tested by PERMANOVA is that, under the assumption of exchangeability of the sample units among the groups, H0: “the centroids of the groups, as defined in the space of the chosen resemblance measure, are equivalent for all groups.”
+Thus, if H0 were true, any observed differences among the centroids in a given set of data will be similar in size to what would be obtained under random allocation of individual sample units to the groups (i.e., under permutation).
+It is possible to choose **ANOSIM** method for testing group significance.
+ANOSIM is a modified version of the Mantel Test based on a standardized rank correlation between two distance matrices.
+The null hypothesis for the ANOSIM test is closely related to this, namely H0: “the average of the ranks of within-group distances is greater than or equal to the average of the ranks of between-group distances,” where a single ranking has been done across all inter-point distances in the distance matrix and the smallest distance (highest similarity) has a rank value of 1.
+For furhter reading clik [here](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/12-2010.1)

 We have not yet taken a look at alpha diversity results.

 &#x1F536; A good way to explore this is by making comparisons between groups of samples: